Jonjiwjk/WeatherService/README.md

 ### Linux
  - Run the bash file, to install all necessary packets
- - Run the app.py, enjoy your new app
+ - Run the app.py, enjoy your new app 💀

 ### Windows
  - Run the batch file, to install all necessary packets
- - Run the app.py, enjoy your new app
+ - Run the app.py, enjoy your new app :suspect: